 Threat modeling helps organizations to view their attack surface, and map out the different threats and attack vectors that hackers can utilize to compromise IT systems.
 Threat modeling normally uses process flow diagrams to outline the numerous components, user behaviors and communication flows.
 Threat modeling helps CISOs, security program managers, architects and other key personnel to identify threats, prioritize them and determine adequate mitigation strategies.

 ThreatModeler allows security experts to build threat models out-of-the-box with libraries comprising updated content from reliable sources including: OWASP, CAPEC, the NVD, AWS and Azure.
 ThreatModeler also offers APIs to automate the platform further.
-To learn how ThreatModeler can help your business to achieve data with security and integrity, schedule a live demo.
-You can also contact us to speak with a threat modeling expert.
+To learn how ThreatModeler can help your business to achieve data with security and integrity, book a demo to speak to a ThreatModeler expert today.